Welcome to the

 Hello Pre-School friends,

-Please remember that we are always here to support our families.
-If you need a longer chat with us, please phone School, or mention it to one of the Pre-school staff who at the gate at drop-off or pick-up.
+Grown ups, please remember that we are always here to support our families.
+If you would like to talk, phone us on the Pre-School number or talk to us at the gate at pick up or drop off.

 Our books this half term are: